-We verify that our model can synthesize diverse images under the same conditions.
-To verify diverse generations, we fix the conditional input values and interpolate the values of the latent vectors \cite{shmelkov2018good}.
-With varying the latent vectors, our model generates various intermediate images with conserving the fixed conditional features, as shown in \cref{figure_7}.
-This is due to our generator can disentangle the condition to the latent vectors and magnificently learn the distribution of each conditional case.

-\subsection{Quantitative evaluation}
+\subsection{Quantitative Evaluation}

-We evaluate the image quality by measuring FIDs with 20,000 randomly sampled real images and 20,000 generated images, which is one of the conventional methods to assess generative NeRFs.
-We furnish two evaluations to demonstrate the quality of generation on each dataset as well as each label in the dataset.
-We evaluate images generated with random conditional inputs by FID using different image resolutions and datasets.
+We evaluate image quality using a conventional method with KIDs and FIDs, comparing 20,000 randomly sampled real and generated images.
+Assessments demonstrate generation quality for each dataset and label, evaluating images generated with random conditional inputs across different resolutions and datasets.

-As can be seen in \cref{table_1}, $\textnormal{C}^{3}$G-NeRF achieves prominent FIDs in the conditional 3D-consistent generation.
-We observe that FIDs of $\textnormal{C}^{3}$G-NeRF outperform the conditional GIRAFFE irrespective of resolution; this signifies that $\textnormal{C}^{3}$G-NeRF is robust to training in high resolutions.
-The conditional GIRAFFE exhibits considerably high FIDs, indicating training problems.
-For example, in the CelebA face image generation with a $128^{2}$ resolution, $\textnormal{C}^{3}$G-NeRF demonstrates an FID value of 7.64, reducing the value by $90.9\%$ compared to the baseline.
-However, in the Car dataset, we notice that FIDs are relatively inferior to the other datasets; we attribute this to a difference in view degree (360° in Car dataset vs limited degrees in other datasets).
-Consequently, we believe that the FID evaluation may not be appropriate for different views when comparing results across datasets.
+Table~\ref{table_1} shows that $\textnormal{C}^{3}$G-NeRF achieves impressive FIDs and KIDs in conditional 3D-consistent generation, outperforming conditional GIRAFFE regardless of resolution and indicating robustness in high resolutions.
+The conditional GIRAFFE exhibits high FIDs, suggesting training issues.
+For instance, in CelebA face image generation at $128^{2}$ resolution, $\textnormal{C}^{3}$G-NeRF attains an FID of 7.64, reducing the value by $90.9\%$ compared to the baseline.

-The FIDs for each label in \cref{table_2} show the level of conditional disentanglement that has been achieved by $\textnormal{C}^{3}$G-NeRF.
+Table~\ref{table_2} presents FIDs for each label, reflecting the conditional disentanglement achieved by $\textnormal{C}^{3}$G-NeRF.